Generating Leads as a Home Improvement Company

 If you run a service-based business that relies on inbound leads coming in, then you have probably started to strategize on how to generate leads online.

-Facebook gives you an opportunity to tap into a large base of users while utilizing their advanced targeting algorithm to help find the right person most likely to engage with your company.
+Facebook ads gives you an opportunity to tap into a large base of users while utilizing their advanced targeting algorithm to help find the right person most likely to engage with your company.

 So what is a lead generation funnel?
 A lead generation funnel is a technique that brings potential buyers along a journey with your brand, allowing for multiple touchpoints, until they eventually convert.